 Frequently Asked Questions

 At Mitchell & Mitchell, with offices in Murfreesboro and Woodbury, our lawyers are happy to answer your questions with candor.
-Here are some of questions and answers we often receive from our clients:
+Here are some of the questions and answers we often receive from our clients:

 Don't see your question?

-Call Mitchell & Mitchell at 615-896-4211 or contact us online to schedule an appointment to discuss your legal needs.
 Our Murfreesboro office is located one block from the Rutherford County courthouse off Town Square.
 We also have an office in Woodbury to better serve Middle Tennessee.
 We offer flexible hours and flexible payment plans.
 Your initial consultation is free.
-Evening, weekend, and home or hospital appointments are available.
-We look forward to discussing your case with you in English or Spanish.
+If you are in need of a consultation at a time outside of our office hours, or at a location outside of the office (such as an assisted living facility) we will do our best to accommodate your needs.
+We look forward to discussing your case with you.

-Mitchell & Mitchell—Reliability.
+Mitchell & Mitchell — Reliability.
 Integrity.
 Resolution.

 What is the advantage of a general practice firm vs. one that focuses on a particular area of the law?